stochastic-sisyphus/Portfolio/AI-Research-Synthesizer/README.md

 - requests
 - nltk

-## Note
+## Example Outputs

-This project uses the NVIDIA API and requires a valid API key to function.
-Ensure you have the necessary permissions and credits to use the API.

-## To view example outputs please see the photo pdf in this folder.
+To view example outputs please see the photo pdf in this folder.
 [View the PDF](https://github.com/stochastic-sisyphus/Portfolio/blob/main/AI-Research-Synthesizer/Photo.pdf)